-Precognition is linked with Time Travel as the concept of linear time does not exist beyond the physical level of consciousness.
+Precognition is linked with Time Travel as the concept of linear time does not exist beyond the physical limits of consciousness.
 Prophets, seers, visionaries, psychics, among others have been using this skill since the beginning of time.
 It's like anything else, once it activates, you are free to access it whenever, and most people do.

 Precognition (from the Latin 'before,' + 'cognitio', acquiring 'knowledge'), also called future sight, refers to perception that involves the acquisition of future information that cannot be deduced from presently available and normally acquired sense-based information.
 The related terms, premonition and presentiment refer to information about future events that is perceived as emotions.
 The terms are usually used to denote a seemingly parapsychological or extrasensory process of perception, including clairvoyance.
 Psychological processes have also explained the phenomena.